Charlotte Paulsen: Provenance. early years and family

-Charlotte was the fourth of the fourteen children of the prosperous banker John Thornton (1764–1835) by his marriage to his second wife, born Maria Elisabeth Grupen.
+Charlotte Thornton was the fourth of the fourteen children of the prosperous banker John Thornton (1764–1835) by his marriage to his second wife, born Maria Elisabeth Grupen.
 John Thornton's ancestors were from England, where he still had family connections.
 His wife came originally from Celle where her father's work involved, among other things, international finance between Hamburg and England.
 Charlotte's education came largely from governesses: she learned English, French, dancing, piano playing and the social accomplishments appropriate to her expected station in life.
 She herself would later recall that through her childhood she was spared from the sight of poverty and deprivation, unaware that more than half of her fellow Hamburg citizens lived on the edge of subsistence.

 Hamburg was annexed by the French in 1810, becoming the administrative capital of a new department called Bouches-de-l'Elbe.
 Charlotte's family fell under suspicion because of her father's family and business connections to England, but they avoided deportation by handing over a large amount of money.
 In March 1813 the French withdrew from the city which was now occupied instead by the Russians.
 The Russian army of occupation was commanded by Colonel von Tettenborn, an aristocrat from the Rhineland who had been serving with he Russian army since 1812.
 The colonel had an adjutant called Lachmann who was billeted in Hamburg with the Thorntons.
 Still aged only fifteen, Charlotte fell in love with Lachmann and the two became engaged.
 Shortly after this John Thornton decided his daughter's fiancé was a bounder ("Hallodri").
 According to one source the engagement was broken off.
 Almost immediately the Russian army withdrew from Hamburg, and the French occupation returned.
 By now the trade war between Napoleon and the British was intensifying, greatly damaging Hamburg's mercantile trade, and meaning that John Thornton's English connections placed him under greater suspicion than ever.
 The family fled to London where they undertook an extended stayed with relatives.
 Charlotte blossomed.